craws/OpenAtlas/sphinx/source/faq.rst

 * Won't be included in case the long time archiving system `ARCHE <https://arche.acdh.oeaw.ac.at/>`_ is used

+But be aware that although the file itself won't be shared, the file information (e.g. filename) will still be available (e.g. shown on a presentation site).

 Criteria checked by users
 *************************
 * The linked license has to be the correct one and allow public sharing